 Indie: So why didn’t you accept Jill Stein’s offer to head the Green Party?
 You had the popular vote.
 Bernie, it just kills me that you didn’t accept her offer.
 Please explain your thinking here.

 Bernie: This is a very complex issue.
 It’s something that we explored and by ‘we’, I mean my wife, Jane, my friend and campaign manager, Jeff Weaver and some other key members of our staff and in the end we came to the conclusion that it would have had catastrophic results, not just for the American people, but ultimately for the Green Party as well.

 Indie: Explain further please.

-Bernie: Well, it’s wonderful to see that so many activists in the Green Party, many whom I suspect are the same activists who helped our campaign, have gone out and put in the legwork required to get the Green Party on the ballot in, what I believe now are 40 states.
+Bernie: Well, it’s wonderful to see that so many activists in the Green Party, many whom I suspect are the same activists who helped our campaign, have gone out and put in the legwork required to get the Green Party on the ballot in, what I believe is now 47 states.
 At the time the invitation was extended, I believe they were only on the ballot in 20 states.
 This shows me that people are serious about expanding a new party in this country and I strongly support that, but the Green Party, even bringing over our 13 million voters is simply not in position to make a serious run at taking over the government at this time.

 Indie: Due to lack of funding?